joshborup/Understanding-Reacts-Context-API/README.md

 Since we are passing state down through props, we can either manually pass each method down as props, or you can create a      `methods` object in state to store your methods.
 The `methods` object will be passed with state and can be accessed on `context.methods`

-The Context API allows us to make AJAX calls from within the our provider without needing extra packages like `redux-thunk`
+The Context API allows us to make AJAX calls from within our provider without needing extra packages like `redux-thunk`

 ```js
 import React, { Component } from 'react';